Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 All of them came in looking quiet, thoughtful and disturbed.
 Frasier, when he was out of the shower, curled up in a corner, put his headphones on, and listened to some music.
 Rees lay in his bunk and stared up at the pictures he’d stuck there, face entirely unreadable.
 Wilde didn’t even fully dress, just threw on his pants and then sat at the table.
 He leaned his elbows on its surface, steepled his fingers together, and rested his face against them.

 The Ten’Gewek huddled together, with Ferd pulling Tooko right into the middle of it.
-There weren’t any words, just...a need of some kind that he was fulfilling, even if he didn’t know what.
+There weren’t any words, just... a need of some kind that he was fulfilling, even if he didn’t know what.

 Wilde broke the silence, eventually.
 He sighed, sat up straighter, and deployed the greatest gift that Humanity had ever given to the galaxy: the most expressive, versatile and eloquent word of any language, anywhere, ever.